 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value is to changes in market interest rates.
-The District manages its exposure to interest rate risk by investing in the County Pool.
-The District maintains a building fund investment of \$43,066,162 with the Orange County Investment Pool.
-The fair value of this investment is approximately \$43,092,671 with an average maturity of 370 days.
+The District manages its exposure to interest rate risk by investing in the Orange County Treasury Investment Pool.
+The District maintains a Building Fund (Measure H) investment of \$31,957,209 with the Orange County Treasury Investment Pool, with an average maturity of 325 days.